Exclusive: Germany eyes fiscal U-turn with new debt to finance climate plan

 “We need to invest more, especially into infrastructure and climate protection,” the senior SPD member said.

-Under a constitutional amendment, the federal government is allowed to borrow new debt up to the equivalent of 0.35% of gross domestic product - equivalent to roughly 5-10 billion euros per year.
+Under a constitutional amendment known as the debt brake, the federal government can borrow new debt up to the equivalent of 0.35% of gross domestic product.
+This would be roughly 5-10 billion euros per year, depending on some special factors.

+The finance ministry is now toying with the idea of allowing the government’s energy and climate fund to issue new debt in line with the debt brake rules, the official said.
+The new debt instrument could be issued and marketed as “green bonds”.

 Merkel and Scholz have repeatedly defended the goal of a balanced budget, arguing that it is important to reduce debt in economic good times and not to burden future generations with even more debt in light of Germany’s rapidly aging society.